To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Want to teach a course or maybe learn something?
 Check out how you can through Udemy.

-SitePoint offers courses for various skill levels to help you jump in at the level you are comfortable with and enhance your knowledge of your chosen subject.
-SitePoint offers 122 courses and ranging from 30 minutes to 9 hours.
+SitePoint offers courses for various skill levels to help you jump in at the level you’re comfortable with and enhance your knowledge of your chosen subject.
+SitePoint offers 122 courses ranging from 30 minutes to 9 hours.
 You can also download e-books and keep them forever — even after your subscription is over.

-There are 170+ ebooks at the time of update and 5,000 Premium Screencasts, which are single video lesson courses.
-While taking a course, you can ask questions on the discussion thread and the instructor should respond within 24 hours.
+There are 400+ ebooks and 5,000 Premium Screencasts, which are single video lesson courses.
+While taking a course, you can ask questions on the discussion thread, and the instructor should respond within 24 hours.

 Here is a screenshot of SitePoint:

 We couldn’t find a page dedicated to SitePoint’s pricing.
-The best we could find was the Premium $9 monthly membership, which is typically $15.
+The best we could find was the Premium $9 monthly membership (or $72 per year).
 It includes unlimited downloads for books, courses and learning paths.

 Coursera is the largest MOOC (Massive Open Online Courses) site.
 It has many college-level online courses from reputable universities like Stanford, John Hopkins and Duke.
 In each course you take, you can network with other like-minded professionals.
 You can also proceed through the course at your own pace and develop in your area of interest.
 Course subjects include: